-2) The property has been in use as a single-family residence for 37 years and the applicant has owned the house for 25 years.
+2) The property has been in use as a single-family residence for 39 years and the applicant has lived in the house for 11 years.
 Based on conversations with the owner, the development occurred prior to the current owner's purchase of the property.

-it does not refer to personal or financial circumstances of the current owner of the land.
+effect of the floodplain status of the land on its use; it does not refer to personal or financial circumstances of the current owner of the land.
 In fact financial hardship, inconvenience, aesthetic considerations, physical handicaps, personal preferences or the disapproval of one's neighbors do not qualify as exceptional hardships.
 The applicant has the burden of proving exceptional hardship.
 FEMA advises that the reasons for granting floodplain management variances must be substantial and the proof compelling.
 The claimed hardship must be exceptional, unusual and peculiar to the property involved.